c2FmZQ/c2FmZQ/README.md

 A malicious server _could_ replace the contact's User ID and public key with someone else's, and make the user think they're sharing with their friend while actually sharing with an attacker.
-The client application lets the user verify the contact's public key before sharing.
+The command-line client application lets the user verify the contact's public key before sharing.
+(The android app doesn't)

 When viewing a shared album, the client has to trust that the shared content is "safe".
 Since the server can't decrypt the content, it has no way to sanitize it